vippsas/vipps-developers/common-topics/api-lifecycle.md

 ## Notice of deprecation

-We will inform about upcoming deprecation of an API as early as possible.
+We will inform about the upcoming deprecation of an API as early as possible.

-The minimum time from we inform about an API's deprecation until the actual deprecation is specified in the contract.
+The minimum time from when we inform about an API's deprecation until the actual deprecation is specified in the contract.
 This is usually four (4) months.
 See your contract for more details.